sksuharsh1611/Exploratory-Data-Analysis---Using-Python/README.md

 - Conclusion:
 Based on the results of the EDA, conclusions are drawn about the underlying patterns and relationships in the data, as well as any potential issues that may need to be addressed in subsequent analysis.

+The code is well-documented with comments to help readers understand the purpose and functionality of each section of the code.

 # Usage
-To replicate the EDA, clone or download the repository, and run the code in the [insert filename] file.
-The [insert dataset name] dataset is included in the repository in the [insert filename] file.
+To replicate the EDA, clone or download the repository, and run the code in the python file.
+The dataset is included in the repository in the main branch.

 # License
-This project is licensed under the [insert license type] license.
-See the [insert filename] file for details.
+This repository is licensed under the MIT License.
+See the LICENSE file for details.

 # Authors
-[List of authors and their contributions]
+Suharsh Kumar - Initial work and author

 # Acknowledgments
-[List any acknowledgments, data sources, or references used in the project]
+> Krish Naik: for his helpful videos on Exploratory Data Analysis.
+> Sudhanshu Kumar: for his insights and feedback on the project.
+> Pwskills: for providing a platform for learning and practicing data analysis.

+# Data Sources
+> UCI Machine Learning Repository: a collection of databases, domain theories, and data generators that are used by the machine learning community for analysis.

+# References
+> Pandas documentation: official documentation for the Pandas library.
+> Seaborn documentation: official documentation for the Seaborn visualization library.
+> Matplotlib documentation: official documentation for the Matplotlib visualization library.